YoloNomy/YoloNomy.github.io/_maths/geodiff/connections.md

 Another notion which comes over and over in general relativity, is the notion of geodesic.
 Particles in a gravitational field follows geodesics of the Levi-Civita connexion.

-A curve $\gamma(\tau)$ is sayed to be a geodesic of an affine connexion if it's tangent $u$ vector satisfies
+A curve $\gamma(\tau)$ is sayed to be a geodesic of an affine connexion if it's tangent $u$ vector always satisfies

 $$\nabla_u u=0$$

 $u$ is then said to be autoparallel.

-in each point of the curve.
-We will see why this definition makes sense later on
+With this definition, in a given coordinate chart $x^\mu$, we are able to recover the usual geodesic equation

 $$
 \frac{\partial^2 x^\lambda}{\partial \tau^2} = - \Gamma^{\lambda}_{\mu \nu}\frac{\partial x^\mu}{\partial \tau}\frac{\partial x^\nu}{\partial \tau}